schechtl/schechtl.github.io/_pages/publications.md

 Schechtl, Manuel/O'Brien, Rourke: Local Wealth Concentration and the Rise of Special District Governments, in: **American Journal of Sociology**, *revise and resubmit*.  | [PDF]()

+O'Brien, Rourke/Wong, Jason/Schechtl, Manuel/Heisig, Jan Paul: Poverty as Translation: The Causal Architecture of Poverty and Health in Comparative Perspective, in: **American Journal of Sociology**, *revise and resubmit*.  | [PDF]()

 Schechtl, Manuel/Gornick, Janet: Wealth Poverty: Measurement, Prevalence, Determinants, in: **Annual Review of Sociology**, *invited*.  | [PDF]()